Eastern whip-poor-will (Photo by popb25, iNaturalist, CC-BY-NC 4.0)

 Despite its small beak, eastern whip-poor-will has a large mouth gape, allowing it to consume moths, scarab beetles and other large, flying insects while hunting in mid-air.

 What is the eastern whip-poor-will's conservation status?

-Eastern whip-poor-will has been assessed as threatened by the Committee on the Status of Endangered Wildlife in Canada since 2009.
+Eastern whip-poor-will has been assessed as special concern by the Committee on the Status of Endangered Wildlife in Canada.

 A significant threat to the species is decreasing prey availability due to loss of habitats for insects, declining insect populations, pesticides and climate change.
 Human factors like agricultural land expansion and deforestation have contributed greatly to the loss of whip-poor-will’s nesting and foraging habitats.
 Additionally, climate change has created a mismatch between peak insect population and the whip-poor-will’s reproductive season, resulting in less prey being available for adults and chicks.

 How is NCC protecting the eastern whip-poor-will's habitat?